 Kenneth Cloves Barnaby, 1964.
 100 Years of Specialized Shipbuilding and Engineering.
 Hutchinson.

 The history of John I Thornycroft Limited, published in their centenary year and just two years before their merger with Vosper.
-Includes some information on their development of First World War CMBs and later MTBs.
+Includes some brief information on their development of First World War CMBs and later MTBs.